mapbox/cpp/node-cpp.md

 ### Native Abstractions for Node.js (NAN)

-To swing between Node and C++, the Node community maintains a project called [_NAN_](https://github.com/nodejs/nan) (Native Abstractions for Node.js) that simplifies running different versions of Node and, subsequently, V8.
+To swing between Node and C++, the Node community maintains a project called [_NAN_](https://github.com/nodejs/nan) (Native Abstractions for Node.js) that simplifies running different versions of Node and, subsequently, v8.
 NAN is a header-only C++ library that provides a set of Macros for developing Node.js addons.
 Check out the [usage](https://github.com/nodejs/nan#usage) guidelines.

 More examples of how to port C++ libraries to node can be found at [nodejs.org/api/addons](http://nodejs.org/api/addons.html).
 See https://nodesource.com/blog/c-add-ons-for-nodejs-v4/ for a detailed summary of the origins of Nan.
+And see http://blog.reverberate.org/2016/10/17/native-extensions-memory-management-part2-javascript-v8.html for a good introduction to v8 that is not specific to node.js.

 ### Why create an addon?